Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 - These two squads surrender a combined 47.3 points per game, 1.3 more than this contest's over/under.

-- Ravens games this season feature an average total of 49.6 points, a number 3.6 points higher than Monday's over/under.
+- The average total in Ravens games this season is 49.6, 3.6 points above Monday's over/under of 46.

-- In 2020, games involving the Colts have averaged a total of 46.4 points, 0.4 more than the set over/under in this contest.
+- The 46-point over/under for this game is 0.4 points below the 46.4 points per game average total in Colts games this season.

 Ravens stats and trends

-- This season, the Ravens are winless against the spread when entering a game as a favorite of 7 points or more.
+- This season, the Ravens are winless ATS when entering a game as a favorite of 7 points or more.

-- Baltimore's games this year have gone over the total in two out of four opportunities (50%).
+- Baltimore's games this year have hit the over on two of four set point totals (50%).

-- When Baltimore records more than 24.3 points, it is 1-1 against the spread and 1-1 overall.
+- Baltimore is 1-1 against the spread and 1-1 overall in games when it records more than 24.3 points.

-- In games that Baltimore picks up more than 330.8 yards, the team is 2-2 against the spread and 3-1 overall.
+- When Baltimore picks up more than 330.8 yards, the team is 2-2 against the spread and 3-1 overall.

-- This year, the Ravens have five turnovers, three fewer than the Colts have takeaways (8).
+- The Ravens have five giveaways this season, while the Colts have eight takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Colts.